phucnsp/blog/_posts/2020-03-22-self-taught-pytorch-part1-tensor.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>The relationship within each of these pairs is that both elements require the same number of indexes to refer to a specific element within the data structure.</p>
+<p>The relationship within each of these pairs, for example <code>vector</code> and <code>array</code>, is that both elements require the same number of indexes to refer to a specific element within the data structure.</p>

 </div>
 </div>